 Most of us, regardless of whether we make our own soap, know that neither homemade nor commercial bar soaps work very well on hair.
 They seem to work okay for some people, and men especially can have success using any old bar of soap for shampoo, but most of us find that ordinary bar soaps leave our hair dull and gummy.

-However, it's possible to make a homemade bar soap with only from all-natural oils and butters (along with lye and water) that leave your hair silky and shiny, and keeps your scalp healthy and free of debris.
+However, it's possible to make a homemade bar soap only from all-natural oils and butters (along with lye and water) that leave your hair silky and shiny and keep your scalp healthy and free of debris.
 You just need the right formula!

 After I had used Liz's shampoo bar recipe for a year or so, I became interested in making liquid soap and thought, "Why not make a liquid shampoo using Liz's formula?"